UniversalDependencies/docs/_hy/feat/Mood.md

 The necessitative mood expresses necessity and corresponds to the modal verbs “must, should, have to”.

-Armenian has present and imperfect necessitative, both formed periphrastically using the special mood particles _<b>պիտի</b>_ or _<b>պետք է</b>_.
+Armenian has present and imperfect necessitative, both formed periphrastically using the mood particle _<b>պիտի</b>_ or the impersonal predicative _<b>պետք է</b>_.
 The content verb expresses person, number, tense, aspect, voice and is in subjunctive mood.

 The mood particle _<b>պիտի</b>_ is historically present tense of the verb _<b>պիտիմ</b>_ (`Ind`, `Sing`, `Person=3`) “to by necessary, useful”.
 The impersonal predicative _<b>պետք է</b>_ “lit: is needed” accompanied with subjunctive finite form of verbs is used as a variant of mood particle.
 This expresses compulsary, oblicative necessity.